simpyll/dalis/README.md

 1. <b>dalis-luks.sh</b> - Root encrypted
 1. <b>dalis-lvm-luks.sh</b> - Root on a logical volume and encrypted

-- Script endpoint means able to log in to terminal without iso.
-'Install' does not mean graphical environment.
+Note: Script endpoint is dictated by the ability to log in to terminal without iso.
+A successful install does not include a graphical environment or any other features.

 ## Status

+This is a brand new project and is not currently functioning.

 1. <b>dalis.sh</b> - Broken
 1. <b>dalis-barebones.sh</b> - Broken